What Is Generative Engine Optimization? The Complete GEO Guide

 Layer the practical fundamentals on top:

-• Be present where engines already look.
+- Be present where engines already look.
 Answer engines lean on third-party sources: review sites, community discussions, industry publications.
-Your own domain is only part of your citable footprint.
+In our 200-prompt study, vendor-owned domains earned just 15.3% of ChatGPT's citations and 3.9% of Perplexity's; the third-party web carried the rest, which makes your presence on those pages most of your citable footprint.

 How GEO differs from SEO